belikor/lbrytools/lbrytools.md

 We can also restrict printing only a range of items, or only the claims by a specific channel (it implies `ch=True`).
-By default older claims (by release time) are printed first, but we can reverse the order so that newer items appear first.
+By default older claims (by release time) are printed first, but we can reverse the order so that newer items appear first:
 ```py
 p = lbryt.print_summary(start=20)  # From this index until the end
 p = lbryt.print_summary(end=40)  # From the beginning until this index